 Photo Credit: depositphotos.com

-In addition to the number of prescription-based options available to help control and soothe rosacea, redness and sensitive skin, there
+In addition to the number of prescription-based options available to help control and soothe rosacea, redness a

 Red-faced?
 Frequent flushing and blushing?
 Acne-like pimples around your nose and cheeks?
 You could be suffering from rosacea.
 As Rosacea Awareness Month comes to a close, we present part II in our rosacea series: treatments that will help you fight the flushing and blushing year round.